Denis Tuohy

-Denis Tuohy (born 2 April 1937) is an Irish television broadcaster, newsreader, journalist, and actor.
+Denis Tuohy (born 2 April 1937) is a Northern Irish television broadcaster, newsreader, journalist and actor.

-Tuohy was born 2 April 1937 in Belfast, Northern Ireland.
-He attended Queen's University, Belfast, where he learned to debate and acquired an interest in acting.
+Tuohy was born on 2 April 1937 in Belfast.
+He attended Queen's University Belfast, where he learned to debate and acquired an interest in acting.
 In 1960, he appeared in Over the Bridge, a play written by Sam Thompson and directed by Jimmy Ellis.
 Later that year, Tuohy became the first Catholic broadcaster for BBC Northern Ireland.

 Tuohy moved to London in 1964 to work for the new BBC2.
 At the channel's launch that April, he was scheduled to be the first face on air.
-However, there was a power failure on the opening night, and newsreader Gerald Priestland was briefly seen before transmission was aborted and the official launch postponed until the day after.
+However, there was a power failure on the opening night and newsreader Gerald Priestland was briefly seen before the transmission was aborted and the official launch postponed until the day after.
 The opening broadcast began with a shot of a burning candle and Tuohy then blowing it out.